daikiad/language_models_list/language_models.md

-# List of Language models with precision information
+# List of Language models with pre-training precision information

-The original list of language models with pretraining precision information was retrieved from Stas Bekman's post (https://discuss.huggingface.co/t/model-pre-training-precision-database-fp16-fp32-bf16/5671)
+The original list of language models with pretraining precision information was retrieved from Stas Bekman's post (https://discuss.huggingface.co/t/model-pre-training-precision-database-fp16-fp32-bf16/5671).

 - float16 (mixed precision)
   - allenai/longformer - paper 4, “we employed mixed precision training (floating points 16 and 32) using apex12 to reduce memory consumption and speed-up training.
 However, we kept the attention computation in fp32 to avoid numerical instability issues.”